 It’s like giving a presentation, but with the X-factor of videos, and well, avoiding the huge liabilities unproductive face-to-face meetings are.

 So, now that you have a script and the StoryXpress Screen Recorder, there’s not much left to do.
 You can create a good looking, wholesome video in minutes with the Screen Recorder.

-Add to it the fact that, StoryXpress can host your videos for you, on a premium ad-free environment with a customizable player and page.
-The StoryXpress Screen Recorder seamlessly integrates with various email platforms, including Gmail so you can directly send videos from the StoryXpress Dashboard to your colleagues.
+Add to it the fact that, StoryXpress offers video hosting in a premium ad-free environment with a customizable player and page.
+The StoryXpress Screen Recorder seamlessly integrates with various email platforms, including Gmail so you can directly share videos from the StoryXpress Dashboard to your colleagues.